papingothegamer/vibe/README.md

 - ✅ Element layering (z-index control)
 - ✅ Advanced font selection with preview and confirmation
 - ✅ Font sorting by popularity and alphabetical order
+- ✅ Export to PNG and PDF formats
+- ✅ Expanded canvas view for detailed editing
+- ✅ Improved drag and drop functionality
+- ✅ Enhanced toolbar controls
+- ✅ Minimalist footer with social links

 ## Current Issues to Fix